Rare Gene Mutation Linked to Unusual Movement Disorder in Infants

 Clusters, prolonged seizures, breathing trouble, new weakness, or major regression.

-This study looked at the safety and effectiveness of a medication called cenobamate in children and teenagers under 18 years old who have epilepsy that does not respond well to other treatments.
+This study looked at the effects of a medication called cenobamate on young adults with tuberous sclerosis complex (TSC) who have epilepsy that does not respond to other treatments.